22 Traditional Latvian Food Dishes

 Ingredients and Preparation

-Popular Types of Latvian Food
+Popular Types of Latvian Dishes

 Latvian dishes are characterized by their hearty and rustic nature, reflecting the country’s agricultural heritage and the changing seasons.
 The country’s cuisine is rooted in the use of local ingredients, such as potatoes, wheat, barley, cabbage, onions, eggs, and pork.